 However, up until now, our ability to identify those patients who may benefit from an inhaled anti-viral therapy made the design of a prospective study challenging.
 This is because exacerbations of COPD can be caused by other factors such as bacterial infections.

 Recently, a novel point of care diagnostic tool has been developed which enables rapid confirmation of the existence of a respiratory viral infection when patients present themselves at the hospital or trial site.
-This enables us to treat only those patients who are infected with a virus, significantly reducing the number of subjects required to show the potential effect of SNG001.
-Clearly this has significant benefits in the future, allowing accurate prescribing of an anti-viral therapy quickly to those patients who could benefit from treatment.
+This has enabled Synairgen to only treat patients who are infected with a virus, significantly reducing the number of subjects required to show the potential effect of SNG001.
+This has significant benefits in the future, allowing accurate prescribing of antiviral therapy quickly to patients who could benefit from treatment.

-Part one of the trial is now complete.
-In this part of the trial inhaled IFN-β was well tolerated in COPD patients and biomarkers of antiviral activity were significantly elevated 24 hours following IFN-β inhalation.
+In part one of the trial, SNG001 was well tolerated in patients with moderate to severe COPD, and biomarkers of antiviral activity were significantly elevated 24 hours following IFN-β inhalation.

 In March 2019 the Data Safety Monitoring Committee (DSMC) completed its planned safety review of Part 2 of the trial.
 In its review, the DSMC did not identify any safety concerns for patients currently enrolled and it endorsed a pre-planned broadening of the patient population to allow patients with more severe COPD to participate in the trial.